Get

 Separation anxiety is when a dog becomes inordinately anxious about their guardian leaving, even if only for a short time.
 It can be caused by things like having been abandoned by previous guardians or not having learned to spend a healthy amount of time alone from a young age.

 Leaving a dog with separation anxiety can trigger various stress-related behaviors that can vary from dog to dog, but tail chasing could certainly be one of them.
-Have a chat with your vet if you’re concerned that your dog may be experiencing separation anxiety.
+Speak to a vet if you’re concerned that your dog may be experiencing separation anxiety.

 6. Canine Compulsive Disorder